With 195 rainy days per year and 2.250 mm of annual rainfall, Bergen in western Norway is considered to be the rainiest city in Europe!

-For adults, the best option is to purchase 72-hour card; it costs 410 NOK (42 Euros).
-Of course, there are discounts for students, seniors and children, as well as cheaper 1-day or 2-days cards.
+For adults, the best option is to purchase a 72-hour card; it costs 410 NOK (42 Euros).
+Of course, there are discounts for students, seniors, and children, as well as cheaper 1-day or 2-days cards.

 2. Shop and shoot at Bryggen

 If you recall anything specific about this town, it is probably the iconic image of Bergen tourism – the aligned colorful houses of The Wharf in Bryggen.
 It is one of those ultimate things to see in Bergen!

 Located right at the Vågen harbor, just opposite the Bergen tourist office, they were the nucleus of the town since the 12th century.

 Often devastated by fires, the neighborhood always reemerged from the ashes.
 Today, it is under the protection of UNESCO’s World Heritage.

 These Hanseatic buildings were the foremost marketplace in the Middle Ages.
 But the commercial spirit of the trading port survived until today!
 Shops here will still sell you some unique Bergen souvenirs!

 Besides shopping, these narrow alleyways and overhanging galleries bring awesome photo opportunities.
 Snap some pics while you are here, as they are screaming postcard-perfect.

 If you want to experience Bergen of yesterday literally, take a short bus trip to the Gamle Bergen Museum (Old Bergen Museum).
 You will visit the reconstruction of Bergen as it used to be, with citizens included!